evanwappel/conference_central/README.md

 2.1 addSessionToWishlist(SessionKey) -- adds the session to the user's list of sessions they are interested in attending

-I can decide if they can only add conference they have registered to attend or if the wishlist is open to all conferences.
+	I decided that users can sessionss and entire conferences to their wishlist.
+	Since it is only a wishlist, I think it should be open to all conferences.

 2.2 getSessionsInWishlist() -- query for all the sessions in a conference that the user is interested in